Shlorki/NumericalHW4/README.md

 ![alt-text](https://github.com/Shlorki/NumericalHW4/blob/main/Images/waveRref_animation.gif)

 ## Heat Equation
-We solve the heat equation $u_t=cu_{xx}$ with two different sets of boundary conditions over the interval $[0,1]$, plot the heat map and the total energy of the system up to the critical time $t*$ when the steady state is reached.
+We solve the heat equation $u_t=cu_{xx}$ with two different sets of boundary conditions over the interval $[0,1]$, plot the heat map and the total energy of the system up to the critical time t<sup>*</sup> when the steady state is reached.
+One set of boundary conditions is homogeneous Dirichlet (absorbing) and the other is homogeneous Neumann (reflecting).
 The steady state was determined by terminating time-stepping when the maximum difference in temperature between the next time-step and the current time-step is $10^{-6}$.
 The initial conditions are
 <p>
 $$
 g(x) = \begin{cases}